Peter Graf von der Pahlen: Life

 Peter was born into the Baltic German noble Pahlen family.
-His family had a baronetcy until Emperor Alexander I of Russia bestowed Peter's father, Peter Ludwig von der Pahlen, with the title count for him and his sons. who was an organiser of the assassination of the tsar.
-Peter's brother was Russian diplomat Friedrich Alexander von der Pahlen.
+His family had a baronetcy until Emperor Alexander I of Russia bestowed Peter's father, Peter Ludwig von der Pahlen, with the title count for him and his sons.
+His father was an organiser of the assassination of the tsar; Peter's brother was Russian diplomat Friedrich Alexander von der Pahlen.

-Joining the army at an early age, Palen in 1798 he was promoted to the rank of Colonel and in 1800 to Major General.
+Joining the army at an early age, Pahlen was promoted to colonel in 1798 and to major general in 1800.

-Highly decorated for his command in the Polish campaign of the Napoleonic Wars (1806–1807).
-He fought against Napoleon in the Battle of Vitebsk (1812), in 1813 fought at the major Battle of Leipzig.
-Having retired from service in 1823, he was recalled to the army in 1828 for the Russo-Turkish War, he also was a high-ranking Russian commander during the subsequent November Uprising, and notably the Battle of Warsaw (1831).
+Peahen was highly decorated for his command during the Polish campaign of the War of the Fourth Coalition during the Napoleonic Wars in 1806–1807.
+He fought against Napoleon in the Battle of Vitebsk in 1812, and in 1813 he fought at the major Battle of Leipzig.
+Having retired from service in 1823, he was recalled to the army in 1828 for the Russo-Turkish War.
+He also was a high-ranking Russian commander during the subsequent November Uprising, and notably the Battle of Warsaw in 1831.

-Pahlen also served as Russian ambassador to the Kingdom of France from March 11, 1835, to April 8, 1841.
+Pahlen also served as Russian ambassador to the Kingdom of France from 11 March 1835 to 8 April 1841.